 At VMware, when we care about something, we believe in driving for measurable improvements.
 By measuring our progress, we see how far we have come and how far we still have to go.
 Thank you for joining us on our journey.

 At VMware, harnessing the power of human difference means equal pay for equal work.
-We continually analyze compensation globally, accounting for multiple factors that influence pay such as tenure, geographic location and performance.
+We continually analyze compensation globally, accounting for multiple factors that influence pay such as job, grade, tenure, time in job, geographic location and performance.
 Our most recent data analysis, done by a third party, shows that at VMware, women earn 99% of their male counterparts' salary globally and racial and ethnic minority employees earn 100% of their white counterparts in the U.S. We are proud of these results and are strongly committed to pay equity and equal opportunity across gender and racial lines.

 VMware founded the Women Transforming Technology (WT2) conference in 2016, to bring together industry leaders and community organizations committed to gender diversity at all levels across the tech industry.